awsdocs/aws-amplify-console-user-guide/doc_source/access-control.md

-# Restricting access<a name="access-control"></a>
+# Restricting access to branches<a name="access-control"></a>

-If you are working on unreleased features, you can password protect feature branches that are not ready to be accessed publicly\.
+If you are working on unreleased features, you can password protect feature branches that are not ready to be publicly accessed\.
+When access control is set on a branch, users are prompted for a user name and password when they attempt to access the URL for the branch\.

-![\[Video graphic of password protected sign in.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/password.gif)

 **To set passwords on feature branches**